python/cpython/Doc/howto/unicode.rst

 to represent many different characters from many different alphabets; an initial goal was to have Unicode contain the alphabets for every single human language.
-It turns out that even 16 bits isn't enough to meet that goal, and the modern Unicode specification uses a wider range of codes, 0-1,114,111 (0x10ffff in base-16).
+It turns out that even 16 bits isn't enough to meet that goal, and the modern Unicode specification uses a wider range of codes, 0 through 1,114,111 (0x10ffff in base 16).

 There's a related ISO standard, ISO 10646.
 Unicode and ISO 10646 were originally separate efforts, but the specifications were merged with the 1.1